UgamThakkar/ChefClaude/README.md

 You don’t need to use eject—the default setup works well for small to medium projects—but it’s there if you need advanced customization.

 Getting Started
+Follow these steps to set up and run the project locally:

 Clone the Repository
 bash
 Wrap
 Copy
 git clone https://github.com/UgamThakkar/ChefClaude.git
-Replace your-username with your GitHub username.
+Replace UgamThakkar with your GitHub username if it differs.
 Navigate to the Directory
 bash
 Wrap